 Chemical imbalances in the brain are the primary cause of depression.
 The brain releases chemicals like norepinephrine and serotonin that are responsible for feelings of sadness or happiness, respectively.
 When the brain releases too much of either of these two chemicals, it causes significant mood disorders, including depression.
 For this reason, antidepressants primarily work by balancing out the chemicals in the brain.
 This allows a patient to operate on a level playing field.
 Ketamine also works in the same way.
 However, the primary difference between ketamine and other antidepressants is that it provides faster results.

 Ketamine is mainly effective for treating depression associated with PTSD.
 People with PTSD often have overwhelming emotions from a traumatic event they have gone through.
 One of the primary symptoms of PTSD is depression.
 Ketamine can help treat these symptoms.

 Patients with OCD can also benefit from ketamine therapy.
 OCD causes a lot of mental discomfort.
 Furthermore, if it is left untreated for a long time, OCD can result in depressive symptoms.
 This is where ketamine comes into play.
 It helps relieve various depressive symptoms, including anxiety.

 Ketamine for depression is usually administered intravenously.
+This means those taking it can avoid going into a k hole (what is a k hole?).
 When it is given this way, it provides relief for depressive symptoms and suicidal thoughts in a few hours.
 According to research data, ketamine administered intravenously two days a week for four to six weeks can provide therapeutic benefits over several months.

 Ketamine can also be taken through the nose or orally.
 Here, it will take about two to four weeks for the treatment to start taking effect.
 This means that it takes longer than intravenously administered ketamine.